starkfell/100DaysOfIaC/articles/day.82.deploying.postgres.in.azure.using.arm.md

 # Day 82 - Deploying PostgreSQL in Azure using ARM

-Today we will cover how to deploy a PostgreSQL Server in Azure using ARM and how to connect it to a newly deployed Web Application.
+Today we will cover how to deploy a PostgreSQL Server and a Web Application in Azure using ARM and how to automatically connect the two.

 </br>